alum-challenges/problems/python/week-2/dots/dots.md

 # Dots
 ## Background
-...
+In the competitive world of data compression, a startup called Dot Decode Inc. believed they had a game-changing algorithm.
+Their method, developed by the eccentric Dr. Dot, used dots to indicate character positions within a string.
+Each dot before a character represented its index.
+For example, "...5.C..S....0" would decode to "CS50".
+Dr. Dot has vanished, leaving behind only an encoded message.
+The company's future depends on cracking his code.
+Can you write a program to decode these messages and help solve the mystery of Dr. Dot's disappearance?

 ## Understanding
-In a file called `dots.py`, implement a program that prompts the user for input, then decodes the input: the amount of dots before an alphanumeric character is its position in a string.
-The decoding algorithm should be coded inside the `decode` function.
-The function should accept a string, then return the decoded version of it.
+In a file called `dots.py`, implement a program that takes an encoded message, which consists of a sequence of patterns of n dots, and a character.
+The n represent the characters position in a string. for example:

+> [!NOTE]
-Note: the indexes are starting from 1!
+> The indexes are starting from 1!

-The input of `...5.C..S....0` would result in the output of `CS50`
+The input `...5.C..S....0`, has output `CS50`

 `...5` means that the character `5` has the position number `3` in the string.